m15-ai/Paper-Tape-LLM/README.md

 ## Inspiration

-The original Micro-soft MITS Altair 4k BASIC bootstrap loader paper tape.
+Dad's original Micro-soft MITS Altair 4k BASIC bootstrap loader paper tape.
 That's where it all started for me:

 <img src="./Docs/MITS-boot-loader.png" alt="inspiration" style="zoom:50%;" />

 ## Notes

 - Tested on desktop and mobile
-- Could not have been possible without Grok Studio
+- This project was made possible with the help of Grok Studio, so we needed those 50 years to get here.

 ## License